wulffern/aic2023/docs/_posts/2023-01-09-Refresher.md

 #  Allowed energy levels in atoms

-Solutions to Schrodinger result in quantized energy levels for a electron bound to an atom.
+Solutions to Schrodinger result in quantized energy levels for an electron bound to an atom.

 Take hydrogen, the electron bound to the proton can only exists in quantized